 David Campbell was firmly ensconced in his new role at Zoser’s CTO.
 From San Francisco, he now traveled to safer destinations than the coast of Saburia — last in Dubai — staying in luxury hotels and working off heavy meals in gleaming gyms with heated pools.

-He used the giant corporation’s resources to form teams and advance the myriad ideas that germinated in and around him, returning to mainstream science with a new appreciation for scientific conferences, technical discussions and the fruits of collaboration with others.
+He used the giant corporation’s resources to form teams and advance the myriad ideas that germinated in and around him, returning to mainstream science with a new appreciation for large scientific conferences, technical discussions and the fruits of collaboration with others.

 In April, he attended an alumni conference at MIT in Cambridge.
 From his prototype AI ear dot, he heard that Shelly Narayan was also in town.

 The Dot murmured the name of a Boston hotel and her “legacy” communication preferences.
-Why were doctors so often the latest to switch to modern technology?
-He called Shelly on his cell-phone interface.

 Out of the corner of his eye he recognized her brisk walk before he saw her.
 She smiled with warm recognition.
 He reached down and hugged her.
 Like the wings of a bird, her light arms lifted around him, fingers barely grazing his shoulders.